NFL on Fox: 2025–

-Fox launched a new NFL graphics package in 2025 during Super Bowl LIX, which debuted full-time during the 2025 season; the new package returns to a flat design aesthetic, with the scoreboard and lower thirds utilizing a separated design with limited backgrounds (with the game clock in the center on a translucent black background, scores and team logos displayed with no backing at all, and quarterback statistics now shown to the left and right of the screen respectively), and a custom typeface derived from the Fox wordmark.
-At the Super Bowl, the scoreboard utilized team abbreviations that were displayed on colored rectangles in their respective colors, with timeout indicators directly beneath them; during Fox's first preseason broadcast for the 2025 season, the design was modified to replace the rectangles with team logos—closer resembling the previous graphics.
+Fox launched a new NFL graphics package in 2025 during Super Bowl LIX, which debuted full-time during the 2025 season; the new package returns to a flat design aesthetic, with the score bug and lower thirds utilizing a separated design with limited backgrounds (with the game clock in the center on a translucent black rectangle, scores and team logos displayed to its left and right with no backing at all, and quarterback statistics now shown to the left and right of the screen respectively), and a custom typeface derived from the Fox wordmark.
+At the Super Bowl, the bug utilized large team abbreviations that were displayed on colored rectangles in their respective colors, with timeout indicators directly beneath them; upon Fox's 2025 preseason game, the design was modified to replace the rectangles with team logos closer-resembling the previous graphics, with timeouts moved below the scores instead.

 The new graphics were largely panned on social media for their basic appearance.
-By contrast, user experience (UX) designer John Gruber praised the graphics for their conciseness, including their deliberate lack of "chrome" (comparing it to the adoption of a flat design scheme by Apple's iOS 7 mobile operating system), and conveying all necessary game information while being legible at all screen sizes (including small screens such as smartphones, and larger TVs in public spaces such as bars).
+By contrast, user experience (UX) designer John Gruber praised the graphics for their conciseness, including their deliberate lack of chrome (comparing it to the adoption of a flat design scheme by Apple's iOS 7 mobile operating system), and conveying all necessary game information while being legible at all screen sizes (including small screens such as smartphones, and larger TVs in public spaces such as bars).
 He argued that "[viewers] raised a ruckus only because it's so much better that what most viewers noticed is only that it's so different".